By: Marilyn L. Davis

 For the most part, we write in blogs and short articles using conversational words.
 If we’re writing a technical paper, we use language that expresses our expertise in the field, and while it may not come across as stilted, it is often precise, and its meaning is specific to the industry.

 My editor questioned the choice of words in a passage.
-I justified my use of the words, saying, “Everyone who facilitates groups will know those words.”
+I justified my use of the terms, saying, “Everyone who facilitates groups will know those words.”

 She informed me that she was quite intelligent, and she was struggling, even after looking the word up in both a dictionary and a Thesaurus.
 Well, that caught me off guard.
 She is intelligent, exacting, and an excellent editor.